 Plastic and glass chemical containers are not recyclable currently.
 The glass and plastic recycling industry uses recycled material to make food and beverage containers and bans chemical containers, even if rinsed clean, from their recycling streams.
-UW Recycling and the EH&S EP Office are currently pursuing limited recycling for some laboratory plastics.

 Laboratory glass and plastic waste are not technically sharps but can puncture regular waste bags and injure waste handlers.
-The rules for packaging and disposal of laboratory glass and plastic waste differ depending on whether the items are contaminated.
-For more information, visit the Sharps and Lab Glass Waste on EH&S's website.
+The rules for packaging and disposal of laboratory glass and plastic waste differ depending on whether or not the items are contaminated.
+For more information, visit the Sharps and Lab Glass Waste webpage on EH&S's website.